brianmtreese/briantree.se/_posts/2024/10/2024-10-11-mastering-the-angular-currency-pipe.md

 Ok, that’s it.

-Let’s save and check this out.
+Let’s save and check this out:

 <div>
 <img src="{{ '/assets/img/content/uploads/2024/10-11/demo-7.png' | relative_url }}" alt="Example of a currency value formatted to display the minimum and maximum number of integer and fractional digits using the Currency Pipe" width="942" height="366" style="width: 100%; height: auto;">